LukeGall/MSci-Project/timed_mungo-tools/stmungo/readme.md

 # README #

-StMungo is a tool that translates Scribble(http://www.scribble.org) local protocols into typestate specifications in Mungo(http://www.dcs.gla.ac.uk/research/mungo/).
+Timed StMungo is a tool that translates Scribble(http://www.scribble.org) local protocols into typestate specifications in Mungo(http://www.dcs.gla.ac.uk/research/mungo/).
+The new Timed StMungo tool can now translate timed local Scribble protocols.
 It also generates a Java API containing methods corresponding to the messages exchanged with all other participants in the multiparty protocol.